-*Note that in many areas, the police may not respond to an accident that occurred on private property if no one was injured.
+*Note that in many areas, the police may not respond to an accident that occurs on private property if no one was injured.

 Serious Car Accidents

-Even if there are no injuries, call for emergency assistance if any of the vehicles involved is seriously damaged or if there are any signs of a car fire.
+Even if there are no injuries, call for emergency assistance if any of the vehicles involved are seriously damaged or if there are any signs of a car fire.

 If it is safe and possible to drive your vehicle, move it to the side of the road or another less dangerous location nearby.

 If you cannot move your car, or if you and the others are standing at the side of a busy road, try to stay calm and be as cautious as possible while waiting for the police to arrive.
-After a car accident, passengers and vehicles are at risk for being struck again by passing cars, so keep your hazard lights on and if you have cones or flares on hand, use them.
+After a car accident, passengers and vehicles are at risk for being struck again by passing cars.
+Keep your hazard lights on and if you have cones or flares on hand, use them.

 Document Damage After a Car Accident

 When it’s safe for you to do so, document the damage to your car, and, if possible, the accident scene.
-If you can, take photos and write down what happened in as much detail as you remember, including drawing a diagram of the accident scene.
-Your insurance company may have a mobile app that lets you record the details of the accident and the damage to your car and begin the process of reporting the claim.
+If you can, take photos and write down what happened in as much detail as you remember.
+Consider drawing a diagram of the accident scene.
+Your insurance company may have a mobile app that lets you record the details of the accident and the damage to your car.
+The app can also help you begin the process of reporting the claim.